Comprehensive campaign: Comprehensive campaigns

 The comprehensive campaign combines the elements of the community campaign and corporate campaign, but is much more far-reaching.
 Bob Harbrant, then-president of the Food and Allied Service Trades Department of the AFL–CIO and an early theorist of comprehensive campaigns, argued in 1987:

-This is where comprehensive campaign organizing programs come into existence and why I say not a corporate campaign.
-A corporate campaign, per se, is too narrow in focus.
-When I say comprehensive campaign, I am talking about having the widest possible net and scooping up everything.

 At the heart of the comprehensive campaign is research concerning the company and a broad-based community campaign which disseminates this research.
 The comprehensive campaign seeks to utilize all the levers of influence and power against an employer.
 State or local legislation antithetical to the employer's interests is introduced.
 Pressure is exerted through business license, zoning and regulatory processes.
 Political pressure is applied by electing local, state and federal officials, and seeking the appointment of union-friendly bureaucrats.
 Lawsuits may be filed.
 Reports and "white papers" may be issued, and relationships with members of the press built.
 Picketing may occur at charity events, at the homes of board members or senior corporate officers, at the workplace, or at the place of business of subsidiaries, customers or suppliers.
 The support of religious, community, civic, consumer, environmental and other groups is won and continuously displayed to the employer and the public.
 As information is uncovered, it is assessed and fit into a strategic plan extending (in some cases) several years into the future.
 Escalation is planned, back-door channels sought (through which negotiations may be conducted), and new allies found.
 The comprehensive campaign is a pressure campaign, one which seeks to continuously apply pressure until the employer makes an egregious error (for example, harms the community in some way or overreacts to union pressure) or the union uncovers embarrassing or damaging information.